tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

    In summary, if SealBase() is successful, it will output a ciphertext "ct" and an encapsulated key "enc".

-   In both modes, 'encapsulated_key' will contain the value of "enc".
+   In both modes, 'ek' will contain the value of "enc".
 In Direct Key Agreement mode, the JWE Ciphertext will contain the value of 'ct'.
 In Key Agreement with Key Wrapping mode, the JWE Encrypted Key will contain the value of 'ct'.
 In Direct Key Agreement mode, the JWE Encrypted Key will use the value of an empty octet sequence.
 In both modes, the JWE Initialization Vector value will be an empty octet sequence.
 In both modes, the JWE Authentication Tag MUST be absent.

    In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded (see Section 7.1 and 7.2 of {{RFC7518}}), since JSON lacks a way to directly represent arbitrary octet sequences.

 ## HPKE Decryption with OpenBase

-   The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the base64url decoded "encapsulated_key" and the "ciphertext" parameters received from the sender.
+   The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the base64url decoded "ek" and the "ciphertext" parameters received from the sender.
 The "aad" and the "info" parameters are constructed from Additional Authenticated Data encryption parameter and JOSE context, respectively.